Kwaa-Paa Borehole Project – Ghana

-The people of the village suffer from lack of access to potable water.
-Their lands and water bodies have been largely destroyed as result of illegal mining activities and the use heavy chemicals on their land.
-The illegal mining in the area causes several environmental and health problems.
+The people of the village suffer from a lack of access to potable water.
+Their lands and water bodies have been largely destroyed as a result of illegal mining activities and the use of heavy chemicals on their land.
+Illegal mining in the area causes several environmental and health problems.

 Several accidents have occurred, and in some cases, people have died from water-related issues.
 In April 2015, at least 16 people lost their lives as a result of consuming polluted water.
 This community now needs to transport water from nearby towns, and pay unaffordable prices.

 Another serious impact is the health hazards as a result of pollution from gases, noise, and dust.
 Coal mines release methane which can pollute the air.
 Sulphuric acid is utilized in the mining operations, which drains into the water bodies, and adversely affects them.

 The movements of rock in the case of surface mining impacts the land negatively.
 Craters are left in the areas where mining activities took place, destroying the landscape and lush vegetation in the process.